-Why do some locs smell bad?
+Why do some Locks smell bad?

-Locs have a dense structure.
+Locks have a dense structure.
 They retain:

 - Water

-- Shampoo residue
+- Shampoo residues

 - Sweat